mitchellvanw/php-app-docker/README.md

 I was tired of having to copy these files around from project to project.
 So, here it is, a starter for your arbitrary php application.

+To be frank, this is probably not the best starter for you or in general.
+The idea is to provide enough of the widely popular tools to get started in minutes.
+Simply remove or comment out the container you don't need.

 ## What does it dooooo?

 Lots of stuff.